maximealive/YouTube-Vanced-root-no_root/README.md

 ### Note

-Remeber to disable auto-update for YouTube in Google Play Store or you'll need to repeat the installation method.
+- Remeber to disable auto-update for YouTube in Google Play Store or you'll need to repeat the installation method.
+- Download the right version of YouTube Vanced(xda links).
+To check which version you need Droid Hardware Info could help you(https://play.google.com/store/apps/details?id=com.inkwired.droidinfo&hl=it)

 ### Materials/Specifications